Stoke Minster CE Primary Academy

 We will monitor all children’s progress and set high expectations no matter what their prior attainment.
 You will be kept informed of your child’s progress at termly meetings.

-A Pupil Passport, created with information from parents, child and teacher, will include all the ways that we at school, and you as parents, can help and support your child’s learning.
+An Individual Learning Plan (ILP) created with information from parents, child and teacher, will include all the ways that we at school, and you as parents, can help and support your child’s learning.

 What support will there be for my child's/young person's overall wellbeing?